TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

     2.7.1.
 Default Post Values
 </h3>
 This section defines separate defaults for true posts and false posts.
-This is done so that consistent behaviour can be configured for true posts increasing credibility and false posts decreasing credibility (if that behavior is desired).
+This is done to reduce the effort in creating consistent behaviour for true and false posts.
+For example, you could make sharing true posts increase credibility, and sharing false posts participant credibility.
 The default values allow specification of normal distributions for the changes to participants' followers and credibility after they _like_, _dislike_, _share_, or _flag_ a post.
+There is also a default distribution for the number of reactions to display for _likes_, _dislikes_, _shares_, or _flags_ for posts.

 <h3 id="posts-table">